mrshendy/neopos/public/assets/libs/sortablejs/README.md

 #### `fallbackTolerance` option
 Emulates the native drag threshold.
 Specify in pixels how far the mouse should move before it's considered as a drag.
-Useful if the items are also clickable like in a list of links.
+Useful if the products are also clickable like in a list of links.

 When the user clicks inside a sortable element, it's not uncommon for your hand to move a little between the time you press and the time you release.
 Dragging only starts if you move the pointer past a certain tolerance, so that you don't accidentally start dragging every time you click.